Firdous2307/personal-finance-tracker/README.md

 - **View Budgets**: Display all current budgets with the specified currency symbol.
 - **Back to Main Menu**: Exit the budget management interface and return to the main menu

+Unfortunately, when i ran the main.py, it showed an error(picture later), now i am thinking why this?.
+Everything is already in place

+Oh forgot to define the variable budget in the main function

  ## Thinking